dimasorik/gpt4-telegram-bot/README.md

 ## Functionality
 The current features of the bot:
 1. Pass the complete text chat to the OpenAI's GPT-4  and forwarding reply to it
-2. Reset the chat hystory with `/restart` command
+2. Reset the chat history with `/restart` command

 ### Bot commands
 Currenty supported commands: